mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2012/2012-10-20-healthy-eating-first-receipe/index.md

 ---
-blog: shalveena.com
+title: "Healthy Eating - first receipe"
+date: "2012-10-20"
 categories:
-- recipes
+  - "recipes"
-date: "2012-10-20"
-title: Healthy Eating - first receipe
 ---

 I have been wanting to record the foods we eat at home as a collection on cooking ideas.
 Finally, here is the first recipe: